 Disable the Background Data Usage

-So to completely stop TikTok from running in the background on your device, disable the background data usage with these steps:
+So, disable the background data usage for it with these steps:

 Android: